-When you receive care in an office setting, you must pay the amount listed on your Outline of Coverage and Summary of Benefits and Coverage.
+When you receive care in an office setting, you must pay the amount listed on your Outline of Coverage and your Summary of Benefits and Coverage.
 Please read this entire section carefully.
 Some office visit benefits have special requirements or limits and may have additional Cost-Sharing.
 We cover Professional services such as these in an office setting:

-- examination, diagnosis, and treatment of an injury or illness;
+- examination, diagnosis and treatment of an injury or illness;

-- injections;
+- injections:

-- Diagnostic Services, such as X-rays;
+- Diagnostic Services, such as X-rays

-- nutritional counseling (see page 23);
+- nutritional counseling (see page 22);

 - Surgery; and

-- therapy services (see page 29).
+- therapy services (see page 24).

-Some office visits may fall under your Preventive Services benefit.
+Some office visit services may fall under your Preventive Services benefit.